MatteoDarienzo/BaySMEV/README.md

 Software BaySMEV (BAYesian Simplified Metastatistical Extreme Value) provides tools for rainfall extreme analysis with both stationary and nonstationary models within a Bayesian framework, which provides results with qunatitative uncertainty.
 It is the Bayesian version of SMEV method (Marra et al., 2019, Marani and Ignaccolo, 2015).
-Source codes are written in R.
+BaySMEV source codes are written in R.

 # Acknowledegments: